masalha-alaa/sign-language-digits-keras/README.md

 # Sign Language Digits Classification
 In this project I created a simple CNN model with data augmentation to classify sign language hand digits \[[dataset source](https://github.com/ardamavi/Sign-Language-Digits-Dataset)\].
-With about 20 epochs, the model achieved a 98% accuracy on the test set (I set 30 epochs, and used an "early stopping" callback which has stopped the model just when it started to converge).
+With about 20 epochs, the model achieves a 98% accuracy on the test set (I set 30 epochs, and used an "early stopping" callback which has stopped the model just when it started converging).

 ![accuracy and loss](https://user-images.githubusercontent.com/78589884/131554895-dba10562-9ac4-4344-b0ff-f6f1924c38fd.png)